ssmerd/online-yoga/README.md

 All user stories were tested and no faults were found.
 All links are working fine.
 I used a sample youtube videos, however, in the real website I would use my own.
 Also to access the videos, a user would have to be signed up.
 Initially I had issues with reposnsivess but I managed to find css settings to make it look well.
-This allowed me to adjust certain setings so the websites looked good on different devices.
+This allowed me to adjust certain settings so the websites looked good on different devices.

-I thorouglhy tested the website and its responsivness with Google Inspect functionality and ui.dev/amiresponsive tool.
+I thoroughly tested the website and its responsiveness with Google Inspect functionality and ui.dev/amiresponsive tool.
 This proved the most troublesome in the project.
-As advised by me mentor I should have built the mobile version first and then add functionality for bigger screen sizes, as opposed to bulding the destop version first.
+As advised by me mentor I should have built the mobile version first and then add functionality for bigger screen sizes, as opposed to building the desktop version first.

 * ### Code and CSS validators